Program overview

 Academic performance

 A Pathologists' Assistant graduate student is expected to maintain an overall minimum professional course GPA of 3.00 or above throughout the curriculum (didactic courses and clinical performance scores) to remain in good standing.
-Remedial work will be permitted for students receiving a final course grade between a 2.67 (B-) and a 2.00 (C).
-If, after remedial work is complete, the student's GPA falls below a 3.0, the student will be placed on Academic Probation, will not be permitted to graduate, and face possible dismissal from the university.
+Remedial work will be permitted for students receiving a final course grade between a 2.67 (B-) and a 2.33 (C+).
+If, after remedial work is complete, the student's course GPA still falls below a 3.0, the student will be placed on Academic Probation, and will be required to meet cognitive or psychomotor objectives indicative of (pre-)clinical entry-level expectations, or will not be permitted to graduate, and face possible dismissal from the university.

 Clinical rotations

-Clinical experiential placements begin in the Spring semester of the second year of the program and run for 11-months.
+Clinical experiential placements begin in the spring semester of the second year of the program and run for approximately 11.5-months.
+For part-time track students, the clinical year runs for up to 15 months.
 Each student will rotate at several clinical sites during the course of the year, and each rotation will provide ample time for the student to become familiar with the duties and responsibilities of a Pathologists' Assistant at that particular institution.
 Student clinical placements are established randomly through our Clinical Dashboard System.

 Service work during clinical rotations